pipilu89/bootstrap-template/pages/hainan-guide/north-west-intro.md

 **Danzhou International Marathon**

 Since around 2010 there has been an annual international marathon in Danzhou County.
-Usually take place in December: <http://www.danma.cn/>{:target="_blank"}.
+Usually take place in December: <http://www.danma.cn/>{:target="_blank" rel="noreferrer"}.